Mahak96/IPL-data-analysis/README.md

-﻿# IPL-data-analysis
-‣# 🏏 IPL Data Analysis
+# 🏏 IPL Data Analysis

 ## 📌 Project Overview
 This is a student project that analyzes **IPL cricket data** to find insights about players, teams, and matches.
 The project uses **Python, Pandas, and Matplotlib** to process and visualize the data.